 Runners’ most common problems involve:

 - Stomach cramping

 - Non-adequate fluid replacement

-- On race day, the volume and types of injuries largely depend on weather conditions.
-Generally, warmer weather means a larger number of medical problems for non-elite runners not yet acclimatized to the heat.
+The volume and types of injuries mostly depend on race-day weather conditions.
+Warmer weather tends to cause a larger number of health problems for non-elite runners who haven't yet adapted to the heat.

-- Marathon uses a universal flag system that signals weather conditions and precautions for runners.
-The flags are displayed at each aid station.
+A universal flag system at each aid station signals weather conditions and precautions for runners.

 - Injury prevention and treatment